Boobuh/Trello-like-API/README.md

 8. You may use _database/sql_ or any ORM (e.g. _gorm_) with any DB driver to work with RDBMS (PostgreSQL is preferable, but is not required).
 9. Tests must be present: unit tests and request tests (see _net/http/httptest_ package).
 10. Any dependencies for testing purposes are allowed.
-11. Instruction on how to start-up the application must be present in README.
+11. Instruction on how to build, test and run the application must be presented in the README.
-12. Pull Request on any platform (GitHub, GitLab, ...) must be opened.
+12. Repository on any platform (GitHub, GitLab, ...) must be private and closed for all except the mentor(s).
+The code must be added via Pool/Merge Requests only.
 13. The application must be deployed to any cloud provider: AWS, GCP, Azure, Heroku, etc. (Heroku is free and suits well for small projects).
 Please, attach the corresponding link in README file.

 **Suggestions**

 You can use go-playground/validator ([https://github.com/go-playground/validator](https://github.com/go-playground/validator)) to validate an HTTP request or anything else if needed.

-**Allowed libraries**
+**Allowed/recommended libraries**

 - godotenv
 - github.com/Yalantis/go-config